 To stay informed about our Trail Clinics in Gauteng (29-30 July 2017), Knysna (13 Jul 2017), and Cape Town (11-12 November 2017), tell us a bit about yourself through the nine-question survey below.
 You'll be added to the mailing list for future news.
 Book for Gauteng below.
 Knysna bookings will open at the end of February.

 Develop your trail running skills, speed, and stamina, while experiencing amazing trails, wildlife, scenery, and friendships at TRAIL magazine's Trail Camps.
-The next is planned for the Injisuthi area in the first quarter of 2017, with coaching and distances to suit all levels.
+The next is being held in the Injisuthi area from 31 March to 2 April 2017, with coaching and distances to suit all levels.
 One lucky entrant who enters before 1 March 2017 will win an entry to the brand-new Drakensberg Rockjumper two-day event on 28 and 29 April.